99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/17343071-a6ff-4e38-a0f3-a8a9a40080ae">

 give users an identity to interact with web or mobile apps (outside of AWS)
 IMPORTANT in exam if they say "hundreds of users", "mobile users", "authenticate with SAML"

+Post-authentication TRIGGER ex: send email
+Pre-authentication Lambda TRIGGER ex: custom validation that accepts or denies the authentication request

 Cognito user pool (CUP):
 - are for AUTHENTICATION (identify verification). create a serverless DB of your users. sign-in function for app users.